Non-standard limits of graphs and some orbit equivalence invariants: Preliminaries

-In the simplest case of bounded degree graphs, we recover the ultraproduct graphs considered for example in \cite[Section 9]{HatLovSze}: \begin{example}[Ultraproduct of bounded degree graphs] Let $(G_n=(X_n,\mathrm{Edg}_n))_n$ be a sequence of bounded degree finite graphs.
+In the simplest case of bounded degree graphs, we recover the ultraproduct graphs considered for example in \cite[Section 9]{HatLovSze}: \begin{exam}[Ultraproduct of bounded degree graphs] Consider a sequence $(G_n=(X_n,\mathrm{Edg}_n))_n$ of bounded degree finite graphs.
 Then the ultraproduct of the groupoids $X_n \times X_n$ for the coarse structure considered in Example~\ref{ex:coarse_structure_on_graphs} is the \pmp equivalence relation $\RR_\ul$ on $X_\ul$ given by $[x_n]_\ul \sim [y_n]_\ul$ if and only if $\lim_\ul d(x_n,y_n)<\infty$.
 Moreover, the coarse structure on the ultraproduct is generated by